Inside Balenciaga Fall/Winter 2026

 The opening sequence leans clearly toward the Demna era.
 Leather dominates the early looks, accompanied by oversized coats, dark palettes, and a styling vocabulary rooted in urban streetwear.

-In this sense, the collection does not declare a singular direction.
-Instead, it operates almost as a runway dialogue between two Balenciagas.
+The collection doesn’t declare a singular direction.
+It operates almost as a runway dialogue between two Balenciagas.

 Silhouette emerges as the clearest organizing principle of the collection.

 Across much of the runway, the upper body expands outward while the lower body remains relatively narrow and elongated.
-This dynamic creates a distinct visual tension between volume and control.
+The dynamic creates a distinct visual tension between volume and control.

-The opening look illustrates this approach perfectly: a black leather balloon bomber integrated with a pencil skirt, zipped continuously from hem to neckline.
+The opening look demonstrates the approach perfectly — a black leather balloon bomber integrated with a pencil skirt, zipped continuously from hem to neckline.
 The garment sits somewhere between streetwear outerwear and couture coat-dress.

 Similar proportions continue throughout the show.